Hoyasumii/avengers-endgame/README.md

 AKIHIKO: [in a Gatotsu-like sword stance] 死ね!
 (Romanized: Shine!)
 (English: DIE!)

-[They both draw their katanas and the sword-fight continues
+[They both draw their katanas and the sword-fight continues.